 Identify the key personas within your market, and develop targeted Black Friday deals that will appeal to these personalities.
 Begin by aggregating essential data about your previous customers, including order recency, frequency, and spending.
 Use this information to create tailored campaigns for groups such as:

-- Shoppers you haven’t seen recently: Engaging customers you haven’t connected with for a while can slow the decay to inactivity and increase your chance of developing customer loyalty.
+- Shoppers you haven’t seen recently: Engaging customers you haven’t connected with for a while can slow the decay of inactivity and increase your chance of developing customer loyalty.

 - Top buyers: Recognize your brand champions with outstanding specials that aren’t available to the masses.
 These shoppers have already bought into your standard products and offers.
 Go above and beyond for them.